 The ottoman was serving as temporary storage for a box that I need to recycle and some folders I need to file.

-Even the dog’s bed was a rumpled mess — haha!
+Even the dog’s bed (see this review of dog bed pads) was a rumpled mess — haha!

 Looking at this chaos day after day was really draining, but because I felt overwhelmed by it, I never took action.